Early Career Researcher Hub

 Are you starting out in your neuroendocrinology career?
 Our early career researcher (ECR) hub gathers all our resources to help you with your career journey.

-We know that in the current climate, being able to continue disseminating your research as well as connecting with other researchers in your field is crucial to maintaining your career.
-The BSN is setting up a series of summer webinars by and for early career researchers, which will allow you to stay up to date with developments in your field and network with other researchers at a time when in-person conferences and meetings aren’t an option.
+During the summer of 2020 when lockdowns were being imposed to curb the COVID-19 pandemic, it was crucial for ECRs to be able to continue disseminating research as well as connecting with other neuroendocrine researchers.
+In response, the BSN set up a series of summer webinars by and for early career researchers, to allow ECRs to stay up to date with developments in neuroendocrinology and network with other researchers at a time when in-person conferences and meetings weren’t an option.
+In 2021 the BSN ran another ECR webinar series with talks and hosts from Europe and Africa, the Americas and Asia and Australasia.

 - Public engagement ideas for Brain Awareness Week